Undiscovered Scotland

 This started life as the Dolls Distillery in 1746, later being known as the West Dolls Distillery.
 In 1846 it was acquired by the MacNab Brothers, who rebranded it as the Glenochil Distillery.
 They took out the pot stills which had until then produced malt whisky, and installed instead Coffey stills designed to produce grain whisky on an industrial scale.
 By the 1880s the distillery was huge, producing around a million gallons per year, making it one of the most productive distilleries in Scotland at the time.
 It even had its own railway sidings.

-Production of whisky stopped in 1929, but Glenochil remained an important research and yeast production centre for the giant DCL company until quite recently.
-The yeast production plant is now in the hands of another multinational company, Unilever.
+Production of whisky stopped in 1929, but Glenochil remained an important research and yeast production centre for the giant DCL company until much later.
+The yeast production plant is now in the hands of another multinational company, Unilever, while a large area of bonded warehouses to the south-east of the village also reflects its distilling heritage.

 Clickable Index Map